edlongman/yrs-foc-14/readme.md

 * Remove most page-specific .scss files in favour of templates.
 * Grab data from existing back-end for the centres page instead of using an iframe.
 * Create loop on _index.scss for background image.
-* Fix Gruntfile to minify images from all directories.
-Currently, it'll only minify images that are in the root img/ directory, and nothing from the sub-directories.
 * Make buttons play nice in old browsers.